-Since adoption of the Next 10 Plan in November 2016, OCTA issued two calls for Tier 1 ECP projects.
+Since adoption of the Next 10 Plan in November 2016, OCTA has issued three calls for Tier 1 ECP projects.
 The Board awarded approximately \$5.59 million to fund 28 Tier 1 projects.
 Staff anticipates the next Tier 2 call in 2021, dependent on projected cash flow and local jurisdictions' interest in potential viable Tier 2 projects.
-For more details, see the project updates on page 33.
+For more details, see the project updates on page 32.

-INTERSTATE 5 (I-5) PROJECTS -
+INTERSTATE 5 (I-5) PROJECTS ▼